P-flag spaces and incidence stratifications: Introduction

-The second main contribution of this paper is a new tool to obtain finite partitions of any subset $X$ of a projective space, inducing what we call {\em incidence stratifications}.
-In fact, the incidence group of any poset $Q$ of cardinality $n$ acts on the projective space $\mathbb{P}(V)$, where $\dim V=n$; the orbits of this action are indexed by non-empty order ideals of $Q$ (Theorem \ref{pspazio}).
-The intersections between these orbits and $X$ provides a partition of $X$ into $Q$-\emph{Schubert cells}.
+The second main contribution of this paper is a new tool to obtain finite partitions of any subset $X$ of a projective space, introducing the notion of {\em incidence stratifications}, see Definition \ref{def incidence strat}.
+In fact, an incidence group $I^*(Q;\F)$, where $Q$ is a poset of cardinality $n$, acts on the projective space $\mathbb{P}(\F^n)$ by left multiplication; the orbits of this action are indexed by non-empty order ideals of $Q$ (Theorem \ref{pspazio}).

+This general framework allows to deal with several combinatorial and geometric objects, unifying and extending different structures such as Bruhat orders, parking functions and weak orders on matroids.